Content marketing: the keys to good editorial content

 Prepare a detailed briefing

-Before you start writing, it is essential to do some preparatory work in order to produce reliable and relevant content for your audience.
-Disseminating inaccurate information will cause you to lose credibility in the eyes of search engines and your audience.
+Before you actually start writing, it’s essential to do some preparatory work to ensure that the content you produce is reliable and relevant to your audience.
+After all, sharing inaccurate information can damage your credibility in the eyes of search engines and your audience.

-According to a study by Hill Holliday, 59% of customers boycott brands that use false information.
-Conversely, 64% of consumers say they are more likely to make purchases from a company that is honest in its brand content.
+According to a study by the Hill Holliday agency, 59% of customers boycott brands that use false information.
+Conversely, 64% of consumers say they are more likely to make purchases from a company that demonstrates honesty in its brand content.

 Factual and realistic content helps establish you as an expert and solidify your authority in your field.
-The preliminary research phase guides the creative process and prevents you from wasting your marketing budget.
+The preliminary research phase helps guide the content creation process and prevents you from wasting your marketing budget.

-Think about the business goals you want to achieve in order to determine the most appropriate type of content and writing style.
-For example, if you want to increase organic traffic to your site, you should focus on using keywords with high search volume.
-If you want to convert your readers into leads, you can use copywriting techniques to convince them to download a lead magnet (downloadable content in exchange for contact details).
+Think about the business goals you want to achieve to determine the most appropriate type of content and writing style.
+For example, if you want to increase organic traffic to your site, you should prioritize the use of high-search-volume keywords.
+If your goal is to convert your readers into leads, you can use copywriting techniques to convince them to download a lead magnet (downloadable content in exchange for their contact information).

 2 – Create a persona

-The "buyer persona" is an abstract representation of your ideal customer.
-This imaginary character usually has a first name as well as socio-professional and psychological characteristics.
+A "buyer persona" is an abstract representation of your ideal customer.
+This fictional character typically has a first name as well as socio-professional and psychological characteristics.

-When writing content, it is essential to know who you are addressing.
-Using a persona allows you to focus on a specific target audience and thus employ language and arguments that will resonate with this type of customer.
-This is the basis of effective marketing automation.
+When creating content, it’s essential to know who you’re addressing.
+Using a persona allows you to focus on a specific target audience and, as a result, use language and arguments that will resonate with that type of customer.
+This is the foundation of effective marketing automation.

-The persona is developed based on market research results and the profiles of your actual customers.
+The creation of a persona is based on market research findings as well as the profiles of your actual customers.
 To do this, you can, for example:

 • create online customer surveys;

-• ask your sales representatives for their impressions;
+• ask your sales representatives for their feedback;

 • gather information about your target audience's habits through social media.

-Good content is content that meets the expectations of internet users.
-It is therefore essential to clearly identify the search intent of your target audience.
-There are four types of search intent, which are reflected in the use of specific terms in the query:
+Good content is content that meets users’ expectations.
+It is therefore essential to clearly identify your target audience’s search intent.
+There are four types of search intent, each reflected in the use of specific terms in the search query:

-• informational search: the user wants to find out about a subject (use of words such as "guide," "tutorial," "how to," etc.);
+• informational search: the user wants to find information on a topic (using words such as "guide," "tutorial," "how to," etc.);

-• navigational search: the user searches for a specific page or website (brand name, product, or service);
+• navigational search: the user searches for a specific page or website (brand, product, or service name);

-• commercial search: the internet user wants to find information before making a purchase ("best," "comparison," etc.);
+• commercial search: the user wants to find information before making a purchase (“best,” “comparison,” etc.);

-Once again, it is the search intent that should guide the choice of content format: a blog post will be ideal for informational searches, while a detailed product page will be more suitable for transactional searches.
+Once again, the search intent should guide the choice of content format: a blog post is ideal for informational searches, while a detailed product page is better suited for transactional searches.

-Nowadays, content writing is closely linked to natural referencing.
-Content optimized according to SEO (search engine optimization) rules is more likely to rank among the top search engine results, and therefore to be read.
-Conversely, duplicate or low-quality content may be penalized by Google and downgraded to the third or fourth page.
+These days, content creation is closely tied to search engine optimization (SEO).
+Content optimized according to SEO best practices is more likely to rank among the top search results and, therefore, to be read.
+Conversely, duplicate or low-quality content risks being penalized by Google and pushed down to the third or fourth page.
 Your website will lose visibility.

-You must therefore identify keywords that are relevant to your business and that you want your target audience to find you with.
+You should therefore identify the keywords that are relevant to your business and through which you want your target audience to find you.
 Certain free or paid tools allow you to rank keywords based on search volume and competition.
-The more competitive a query is, the more difficult it will be to rank well for it, as the top spots are often occupied by authoritative websites.
+The more competitive a search term is, the harder it will be to rank well for it, as the top spots are often occupied by authoritative websites.

 5 – Develop a content strategy

-The effectiveness of your content marketing depends on developing a content strategy that specifies the following elements:
+The effectiveness of your content marketing depends on developing a content strategy that outlines the following elements:

-• publication channels: through which medium(s) will they be distributed (company website, mailing, social media, etc.)?
+• Distribution channels: Through which platforms will they be distributed (company website, email newsletters, social media, etc.)?

-• Creation: Who will write the content (internal staff or external service provider)?
+• Content creation: Who will write the content (in-house staff or an external vendor)?

-• Management: Who will handle publishing and customer commitments?
+• Management: Who will handle publishing and client engagements?

-• performance: who will analyze the campaign's impact and report back to you?
+• Performance: Who will analyze the campaign's results and report back to you?

-This roadmap provides a structured framework for creating and distributing your content without getting sidetracked.
+This roadmap provides a structured framework for creating and sharing your content without getting sidetracked.

-Take the time to look for powerful ideas that will impact your readers and generate results before diving headfirst into web writing.
+Take the time to come up with compelling ideas that will resonate with your readers and drive results before diving headfirst into web writing.
 To find inspiration, you can:

-• Identify your target audience's "pain points" by consulting online reviews or related searches on Google.
+• identify your target audience’s “pain points” by reviewing online reviews or checking related searches on Google;

-• conduct a survey on social media by asking your followers what topics they would like to discuss;
+• conduct a survey on social media by asking your followers what topics they’d like to discuss;

-• study the competition, see what works, and add value;
+• analyze the competition, see what works, and add value;

-• ask your employees (customer support, sales representatives, product managers, etc.) for their opinion;
+• ask your colleagues (customer support, sales representatives, product managers, etc.) for their input;

-Once you have clearly defined your objectives, topics, content formats, and distribution channels, you can develop an editorial calendar.
-Highly valued by content creators, SEO specialists, and web marketers in general, this tool provides a comprehensive overview of the tasks to be completed.
+Once you’ve clearly defined your goals, topics, content formats, and distribution channels, you can create an editorial calendar.
+Highly valued by content creators, SEO specialists, and digital marketers in general, this tool provides a comprehensive overview of the tasks that need to be completed.

 • objectives